Bryantcornwell/CV-ORB-image-stitcher/README.md

 ## Acknowledges
 ### Bryant Cornwell
 Co-wrote and tested part1.py with Seth.
-Contributed to discussions on part2.py.
+Contributed to discussions on implementing part2.py and part3.py.
-For the report, Introduction, Abstract, Discussion (co-wrote with Seth), Methods -> Part1 and general layout of report.
+For the report, wrote the introduction, abstract, part1.py methods, part1.py results, part1.py discussion, and general layout of report.
 ### Seth Mize
 ### Lucas Franz
 Wrote part2.py inverse warping and bilinear interpolation code.
 Created "Simple" test cases for work solving different transformations.
 Implemented transformation solving code provided by Seth.
 In the report, wrote part2.py methods, results, discussion, and contributed to part3.py methods.